 Under the 2012 to 2014 Securities Markets' Development Programme, the National Securities Commission has made a number of regulatory changes aimed at developing a balanced regulatory, structural and operational approach to convert the securities market of Ukraine into an efficient investment accumulation and supply instrument.
-The programme focuses on increasing consumer/investor protection, decreasing speculative trading in securities in favour of the real investment transactions, increasing the competitiveness of the Ukrainian securities market, bringing Ukrainian financial instruments and organised markets up to European standards and harmonising Ukrainian financial and corporate regulatory framework with European regulations.
+The programme focuses on increasing consumer/investor protection, decreasing speculative trading in securities market, bringing Ukrainian financial instruments and organised markets up to European standards and harmonising Ukrainian financial and corporate regulatory framework with European regulations.
 These changes include new licensing requirements, further regulation of the domestic bond markets and a framework for conducting domestic tender offers.
 In addition, the National Securities Commission has published a draft of a new Securities Markets' Development Programme for years 2015-2017.
 According to the draft programme, the National Securities Commission is focusing on continuous corporate reform, strengthening efficiency of regulatory framework of securities' issuers and development of stock markets' instruments.